frankmeeuwsen/fm.github.io/README.md

 The [CSS](https://en.m.wikipedia.org/wiki/Cascading_Style_Sheets) is internal in the ```index.html``` file.
 This style is usable in many browsers and on mobile screens.

 My default profilepicture is blended into a set of [favicons](https://en.m.wikipedia.org/wiki/Favicon) for this landing page using the online generator made by Eduardo Russo at [Faviconit](http://faviconit.com/en).

+##Backlog

+* Remove table, make more responsive
+* Add icons for social networks using [Font Awesome](http://fortawesome.github.io/Font-Awesome/)
+* Add links to other sites and pages (like Digging the Digital)
+* Decide where to put everything for once and for all (Medium?
+Ghost?
+Jekyll?
+Wordpress?)